learn-co-curriculum/phase-0-bash-navigation/README.md

 ## Introduction

-Using the CLI (command line interface) might seem like a big challenge to first- time users who are afraid of making mistakes that could break their computers or ruin their files.
+Using the CLI (command line interface) might seem like a big challenge to first-time users who are afraid of making mistakes that could break their computers or ruin their files.
 Fear not!
 We'll step you through it.

 The command-line interfaces, or "shells", used on OSX, Linux, and the "Windows Subsystem for Linux (WSL)," are called `bash`.
 We'll document how to use the